 Predicting tropical cyclone intensity is even more difficult.
-Advances have been made based on seasurface temperatures, atmospheric static stability, ambient wind shear, and other factors.
-Also, processes such as eyewall replacement and interaction with other tropical and extratropical systems are considered.
+Advances have been made based on sea-surface temperature measurements, atmospheric static stability, ambient wind shear, etc. Also, processes such as eyewall replacement and interaction with other tropical and extratropical systems are considered.
 But much more work needs to be done.